asherpasha/workshop_tutorial_api/README.md

         return
 ```

 Now, let's go test it out in a Python environment.
-Remember that you should be in a virtual environment with requests, re, and json modules available because we imported them at the start of `main.py`.
+Remember that you should be in a virtual environment with the `requests` module available because we imported it at the start of `main.py`.

 ```
 Python 2.7.6 (default, Sep  9 2014, 15:04:36)